bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. contents:: Contents

 A **module** is a processor that handles events in data streams.
+It works within an engine that receives raw data and sends them to the module executor.
+A module uses instances as a range of settings determining the collaborative work of an engine and a module.

-It includes:
+A module includes:

 - an executor that processes data streams,
 - a validator to check an instance.